flub78/aws_cicd/terraform/modules/README.md

 # Terraform module ssh_key

-This module create and AWS jey pair from a basename
+This module create and AWS key pair from a basename

 ## Pre-requisites

-- The envirenment variable TF_VAR_PUBLIC_KEY is defined and points to an existing RSA key
+- An existing RSA key